Green Lantern: Powers and abilities

 Each Green Lantern wears a ring that grants them a variety of abilities.
 The ring is powered by willpower.
-The full extent of the ring's abilities has never been rigorously defined in the stories, but two consistent traits are that it grants the power of flight and that all its effects are accompanied by a green light.
+The full extent of the ring's abilities has never been rigorously defined in the stories, but two consistent traits are that it grants the power of flight and that all of its effects are accompanied by a green light.

 Green Lantern Oath

-In issue #9 of the original Alan Scott Green Lantern comic book, writer Alfred Bester introduced the memorable oath that the character recites:
+In issue #9 of the original Alan Scott Green Lantern comic book, scriptwriter Alfred Bester, best known as a major science fiction novelist of the 1950s (and one who had included rhymed couplets in his work) introduced the Green Lantern Oaths:

-No evil shall escape my sight!